 Robyn’s most popular programs:

-Beyond Binaries: Identity and Sexuality- This program explores the landscape of sexuality, and how we “map” sexual orientation.
-No two people are alike.
-Given that, how do we assign labels to our complicated and unique experiences?
+Beyond Binaries: Identity and Sexuality – This program explores the landscape of sexuality, and how we “map” sexual orientation.
+How do we assign labels to our complicated and unique experiences?
 In this interactive workshop we will conduct an anonymous survey of those present, and look together at the data.
 Where do we fall on the sexuality continuum?
 How do we label?
 How old were we when we came to our identities and to our sexualities?
 In this fun and interactive program we explore different experiences of identity; the interplay between gender and sexuality; the complexities of attraction, and more.

-Beyond Bisexuality 101- What does it mean to identify as bisexual (or pansexual or fluid)?
+Beyond Bisexuality 101 – What does it mean to identify as bi+ (bisexual, pansexual, fluid, etc.)?
 What are some of the challenges to recognizing and understanding the middle sexualities — an often overlooked segment of the LGBTQ community?
 However you identify, come to this lively and interactive program if you could use some tools for challenging ignorance, biphobia and bi erasure.

 Deciphering the Alphabet Soup of Sexual Orientation and Gender Identities – LGBT.
 LGBTQ.
 LGBTQQIA.
 QUILTBAGS.
 Every day, it seems that there are more and more letters.
 What are some of the new labels?
 How are people using and experiencing sexual orientation and gender in 2017?
 And what do you need to know to be culturally competent in this area?
 Bring your questions, and an open mind.

-Bisexuality: A Transnational Perspective- Reading and discussing selected essays and passages from Robyn’s 42-country anthology, Getting Bi: Voices of Bisexuals Around the World, we examine bisexuality in transnational and intersectional context.
+Bisexuality: A Transnational Perspective – Reading and discussing selected excerpts from Robyn’s 42-country anthology, Getting Bi: Voices of Bisexuals Around the World, we examine bisexuality in transnational and intersectional context.
 How does context affect experience?
 Which are shared experiences of bisexuality, and which are culturally specific?
 This is an interactive presentation, excellent for classrooms.
 Readings will be selected to fit the specific needs and interests of participants.

-Embracing An All-And Identity in an Either/Or World- While any sexual orientation or gender identity comes with its own challenges, there are particular issues faced by people who identify as bisexual, pansexual, genderqueer, or who use other labels that defy an either/or interpretation of the world.
-Together we will examine these issues and devise strategies to create spaces that affirm complex, nonbinary identities.
+Embracing An All-And Identity in an Either/Or World – While any sexual orientation or gender identity comes with its own challenges, there are particular issues faced by people who identify as bisexual, pansexual, genderqueer, or who use other labels that defy an either/or interpretation of the world.
+Together we will examine these issues and devise strategies to create spaces that affirm complex and non-binary identities.

 Note: All talks are followed by a facilitated discussion.

-What Do We Do After “I Do?”- The United States Supreme Court ruled on June 26, 2015 that the Constitution guarantees all people the freedom to marry.
+What Do We Do After “I Do?” – The United States Supreme Court ruled on June 26, 2015 that the Constitution guarantees all people the freedom to marry.
 So what’s next?
 Are we done?
 (Spoiler alert: NO!)
-Please join us for this presentation/conversation.

 Robyn is a dynamic keynote speaker.
 Please consider inviting her to keynote your conference or event.
 Below are a few examples of potential keynotes: